ar-pavel/WC-University-Portal/README.md

-#WC University Management System
+# WC University Management System

-## Convocation-Registration-System
+  WC University is an Imginary University and this project is to maintain this university.

+### Mudules:
+  1. Student View
+  2. Coordinator View
+  3.